 With the continuous extortion local councils make on town and city trippers trying desperately to park their car for a couple of hours, and the eye watering prices on offer at NCP Car Parks, homeowners saw an opportunity.

 That opportunity was to rent out their driveway, garage or parking space in front of their home.
+But, how do you rent a driveway?

 People are already renting out rooms in their homes through AirBnb and renting out space in their car for a journey through Uber, why not their car parking space.
 Especially if you are not in need of it.